 1. Before collecting data with PrecisionFlight make sure to go through the Unboxing and Setup of your Drone Section of the knowledge base for the initial setup of your drone.
 Also downloading our Pre-Flight Checklist to inspect equipment before leaving to the field location as well as necessary in field preflight checks on the drone.
 This will include physical checks of the equipment as well as necessary steps to take in the DJI Go software before a PrecisionFlight survey.

-2. Choose ideal location at area of interest.
-Account for Takeoff, Landing, and any emergency procedures necessary.
+2. Choose an ideal takeoff location at your area of interest.
+The spot that you turn on the drone will be your designated Home point through the entire flight.
+Account for takeoff, landing, and any emergency procedures that may be necessary.

 We typically recommend an area that is free of obstacles and obstructions for at least 20 meters in all directions of the drone’s takeoff location.

 You should also be within Visual Line of Sight of the drone throughout the survey.